 - 1. Where a club has two teams in the one division of the same grade, the club shall, after round 5 and before round 6, submit to the Association Secretary, the names of seven players for each team, who have played at least 3 match days for that team who shall be tied to that team for the remainder of the season unless they play in a different grade. - 2.
 Where a club has non-consecutive grades, the club shall, after round 5 and before round 6, submit to the Association Secretary, the names of seven players who have played at least one match in the higher of the non-consecutive grades and who shall be ineligible to play in the lower of the non-consecutive grades team for the remainder of that season. - 3.
 When a team has a bye, no player who played in that team in the previous match may play in any lower senior grade during the bye, except for a player named under the replacement player rule who also participated in the lower grade during the previous match or either player or replacement if neither was so named. - 4.
 Where a higher grade has no matches programmed on a match day when a lower grade(s) has a match programmed, the higher grade will be considered as having a bye, with the provisions of (3) to be applied. - 5.
 Where a club has two teams in the same grade and one plays a final and the other does not on the same day, that non-participating team will be considered as having a bye and all bye rules will apply. - 6.
 If a club is unable to field all of its senior teams in any round of matches, the lowest grade(s) must be forfeited first. - 7.
 A player dropped to a lower grade from a higher grade in the previous round of matches must move to the next highest grade of that club. - 8.
+None of the senior selection restrictions listed in any GSCA rules apply to juniors playing senior cricket except where specifically stated. - 9.
 The penalty for any breach of this rule is loss of all points by the team or teams in the grade or grades where the breach occurred.
 The opponent of any team incurring this penalty shall retain only those points earned by them.
-They shall not be awarded any penalty points. - 9.
+They shall not be awarded any penalty points. - 10.
 For the purpose of this rule, A, B, C1 and C2 grades will be considered as separate grades, from highest to lowest.